-this Brother was a member of the organization, he was entitled to it and some one was to blame for not making certification.
+this Brother was a member of the organization, he was entitled to it an som of was to blame for not making certification.
 In that case, we should not restore it, but make a correction on the record.

 Past Division Commander Wm.
 H. Klein, of New York: I move that this Commandery-in-Chief do not concur in this recommendation.